 Happily, “409” contained infectious melodies, crisp harmonies, and a rhythm track worthy of Eddie Cochran.
 While the band would be forever associated with surfing, “409” triggered over two-dozen “car songs” in their catalog, a number larger than their surf-related tunes.
 As Brian Wilson admitted years later: “‘409’ proved that we were not going to be just one-trick-ponies focusing on surfing.
 We could write or sing about most anything.”
 Even more significantly, the ballad was emphatically optimistic – an ode to American exceptionalism in rock form.
 After the release of “409,” Capitol Records subsequently signed the band to a formal contract.

 A little more than five months later, on March 25, 1963, The Beach Boys released their second long-playing disk, Surfin USA.
-It proved to be the biggest-selling rock and roll album of 1963, sold more than two million copies, and brought the group newfound national success.
-While their first LP had been patchworked together, this was the first album with which Brian Wilson became a force to be reckoned with throughout the LP’s production.
+It proved to be the biggest-selling rock and roll album of 1963, selling more than two million copies and bringing the group newfound national success.
+While their first LP had been patchworked together, this was the first album with which Brian Wilson became a force to be reckoned throughout the LP’s production.

 Like the first record, Surfin USA contained nine original Wilson songs and three covers.
 The title track, “Surfin’ USA,” went to #3 nationally in May of ’63, while another car-centric tune, “Shut Down,” would stall at #23 that summer.
 Because it far outsold their first record nationally, the California mythology that would frame the band and then the decade of the 1960s began here.
 Ladened with a patchwork of surf-related tunes, its foundational centerpiece was the seemingly endless beach that seemed to incorporate all of California for folks outside the region who first imagined it through numbers such as “Noble Surfer,” “Stoked,” “Surfin’ USA,” and the underrated “Lana.”

 The most significant thematic notion in “Surfer Girl” is that the most precious things in life are cursory.
 Frankly, the ballad is nothing less than a snapshot at the moment that captures the essence of youth, which will eventually fade away.
 It was the first Beach Boys song where Brian Wilson was credited as the solitary songwriter and producer, which is astonishing when you recollect that he was just 21 and had worked as a recording artist for a little over a year.
-In a radio interview a-decade-and-a-half after the song was first recorded, Brian admitted that he was just 19 when the melody to “Surfer Girl” popped into his head as he was driving to a local hot dog stand in Hawthorne.
+In a radio interview a decade and a half after the song was first recorded, Brian admitted that he was 19 when the melody to “Surfer Girl” popped into his head as he drove to a local hot dog stand in Hawthorne.
 He rushed home, sprinted to the piano, and completed the number in less than an hour.

 “Surfer Girl” isn’t just a song about time – it is also a paean to hope -and the notion that any dream is attainable as long as you don’t know it’s impossible.